b2io/handbook/business-development.md

 ### Who We Work With

-Our roster ranges from small, bootstrap startups to fortune 500 companies and everything in between.
-It may sound crazy for such a small team but we have 3-4 billion-dollar clients that we work with, and we also have 3-4 shoestring clients we work with.
+Our roster ranges from multibillion-dollar, fortune 500 companies to small startups.
 We're flexible, and we're careful with our clients' money.

 ## Conversation End Goal